 Killa Expeditions is always on the search for creating better connectivity through partnerships and shared experiences.
 We’re excited to announce our new partnership with Mountain Chicks, an all-inclusive adventure platform for women of different types, activity level and activity preference.
+Supporting an all-women community, connecting like-minded people around the globe and helping them explore Peru are just a few of the reasons we’re looking forward to this partnership.
 Get to know a little more about Mountain Chicks and their founder, Dani.

 On your website, you said you didn’t really start hiking until you moved to Arizona.
 What was it about Arizona that made you want to take up hiking?